Our adaptive clothing guide & collection

 Oxford shirt

-Accessible openings – poppers added to the arm to allow full exposure as needed.
+Accessible openings: Poppers added to the arm to allow full exposure as needed.

-Tube access – opening at the side seams for tube access.
+Tube access at the side seams.

 Who does adaptive clothing support?

-Adaptive clothing is designed for people with health conditions, disabilities, and impairments, such as limited mobility, low dexterity, and sensory sensitivities.
-It can also support those recovering from health treatments, surgery, or temporary health conditions.
+Adaptive clothing is designed for people with health conditions, disabilities and impairments, such as limited mobility, low dexterity and sensory sensitivities.
+It can also support those recovering from health treatments, surgery or temporary health conditions.
 It makes dressing easier, whether independently or with assistance, while still being comfortable and stylish.

-How can I tell which products are adaptive in store?
+How can I tell which products are adaptive in-store?

-You can shop the range in store and online.
+You can shop the range in-store and online.
 Before heading in store, use our handy stock checker to see estimated product availability.

 Once in store, you’ll find the adaptive range of the ground floor, with product merchandised on bespoke fixtures and near a walkway.